-The NC Department of Health and Human Services has suspended the license of the only abortion clinic in North Carolina that would have met the ambulatory surgical center requirements laid out in the motorcycle safety/abortion restriction bill signed into law this week.
+The NC Department of Health and Human Services has suspended the license of the only abortion clinic in North Carolina that would have met the ambulatory surgical center requirements laid out in the motorcycle safety/abortion restriction bill signed into law earlier this week.

-The first version of the bill included a provision requiring abortion clinics to meet the same standards for licensure as ambulatory surgical centers.
-The final version, SB 353, differs slightly, authorizing the DHHS to write new rules as strict as those required for ambulatory surgical centers rather than mandating the regulations outright.
+The first version of the bill included a provision requiring abortion clinics to meet the same standards for licensing as ambulatory surgical centers.
+The final version, SB 353, differs slightly, authorizing DHHS to write new rules as strict as those required for ambulatory surgical centers rather than mandating the regulations outright.
 More information about the bill here.

 Femcare is the only clinic in the state that has met ambulatory surgical center standards in the past.

 Some of the specific problems DHHS cited with the facility, via WCNC: